-Here are my five most important rules for accomplishing just that.
+This article shares my five most effective tips for accomplishing just that.

 The good news is you don’t have to embrace extreme measures or compromise safety or comfort—in fact, I’m convinced my strategy has made me more comfortable and safer than when I routinely carried a much heavier pack.
-When three friends and I backpacked the Grand Canyon’s remote Royal Arch Loop (lead photo, above), we moved more safely and confidently through its sometimes very rugged terrain because our packs were relatively light (even though we carried extra water).
-Other benefits include being able to hike farther and just feeling much better at the end of every day on the trail.
+Among many examples I could offer, when three friends and I backpacked the Grand Canyon’s remote and very rugged Royal Arch Loop, we moved more safely and confidently through that challenging terrain because our packs were relatively light—even with the weight of extra water.
+Other benefits include being able to hike farther, less likelihood of an injury, and just feeling much better at the end of every day on the trail.

 #1 Start With Nothing

 The best way to fail at lightening up your pack is to start with your old gear list and remove items one by one.
 Don’t begin from the presumption that every backpacking trip requires the same gear and clothing.
 Instead, start with nothing on the list and add only what’s necessary for a particular trip.
 See my blog post “An Essentials-Only Backpacking Gear Checklist.”